 Learn More About Ice Fishing Shelters

 Protect yourself from harsh winter conditions with an ice fishing shelter from Field & Stream.
-Whether you need an efficient one-person shelter for a quiet solo trip or a six-person party tent for a day of fun on the ice, you’ll find what you need here.
+Whether you need an efficient one-person ice shanty for a quiet solo trip or a nine-person shelter for a day of fun on the ice, you’ll find what you need here.
 Head to your spot in a hub, flip or cabin-style shelter from Clam Outdoors®, Eskimo®, Jawbone® and more.

 Plus, get all of the ice fishing gear you need, including rods, reels, augers, and must-have accessories.

-- Flip: Flip-style models conveniently serve as both ice fishing sled and shelter.
-You use the locked-down sled to haul your gear to your spot, then you simply lock the poles into place and flip the shelter over your hole.
-If you’re the type of ice angler that likes to change spots frequently in search of the action, the flip-style ice fishing shelter may be your best choice.
-These highly portable models allow for both quick set-up and takedown, giving you the freedom to move swiftly and efficiently.
+- Flip: If you’re the type of ice angler that likes to change spots frequently in search of the action, the flip-style ice fishing shelter may be your best choice.
+These highly portable ice fishing shelters allow for both quick set-up and takedown, giving you the freedom to move swiftly and efficiently.
 They also offer impressive wind resistance and often include padded seats.
-The potential drawback of flip-style shelters is their weight—make sure you choose a model that you will be able to transport comfortably.

 - Hub: The internal hub-style framework allows for quick, easy set-up and provides ample fishing space, although you may need assistance setting it up in windy conditions.
 Hub-style shelters must be anchored into the ice, making them difficult to move quickly.
 If you like to change spots multiple times, the hub-style may not be your best option.
 But, if you plan to stay in one spot for an extended period of time, the hub is a great option that will provide serious protection in the toughest conditions.